-Figure 9-30 Restructure Data Wizard: Create Multiple Index Variables, Step 5 Restructure Data Wizard - Step 5 of 7
+Restructure Data Wizard: Create Multiple Index Variables.
+Step 5

 For more information, see the topic Example of Two Indices for Variables to Cases on p.
-193.
+198.

 How many levels are recorded in the current file?
 Consider how many factor levels are recorded in the current data.
 A level defines a group of cases that experienced identical conditions.
 If there are multiple factors, the current data must be arranged so that the levels of the first factor are a primary index within which the levels of subsequent factors cycle.